woodrush/lambdalisp/README.md

 cat [filepath] | ./bin/lazyk lambdalisp.lazy -u   # Run a LambdaLisp script and exit
 cat [filepath] - | ./bin/lazyk lambdalisp.lazy -u # Run a LambdaLisp script, then enter the REPL
 ```

-Running `cat -` connects the standard input after the specified input files,
-allowing the user to interact with the interpreter through the terminal after reading a file.